-The Bank's key revenue streams that are accounted for under the standard include investment management income, card fee income, miscellaneous fee income and customer account fee income.
+The Bank's key revenue streams include investment management income, card fee income, miscellaneous fee income and customer account fee income.
 The performance obligations for these revenue streams are satisfied as the services are provided which is when revenue is recognized.

 Certain credit card customers may enter loyalty programmes and earn cashback or points which are redeemable to purchase goods available as part of this programme.
-The cashback award is recongized as a reduction of the revenue.
+The cashback award is recognized as a reduction of the revenue.
 With respect to the points rewards, the Bank is acting as an agent and as such the revenue is recognised net of expenses once the points have been issued.